stan-davies/NEA/README.md

 Compile with `mingw32-make.exe` in project directory.
-Then you can use `program` in the project directory to run!
+Then you can use `sdpt` in the project directory to run!
+It has to be run with a command, currently only `render` does anything though.

 All functions have a little description on them.
 This comes in the form:
 ``` C